 Frequently Asked Questions

-“Picar” from Picadillo origin is Spanish, meaning "to mince."
+“Picar” from Picadillo originates in Spanish and means to mince.
 Initially, this meat mixture was and can still be found stuffed in pastries for empanadas and tacos.

-Additionally, now you can find different versions of Picadillo served from Costa Rica all the way to the Philippines.
+Additionally, now you can find different versions of Picadillo served from Costa Rica to the Philippines.
 I honestly want to know how it reached the Philippines.

 They look like unripe small green tomatoes with a leaf life substance that covers the fruit.
 Like gooseberries.
 For example, these types of fruits are known as Physalis.
 In addition, tomatillos are usually roasted for salsas.